OctopusDeploy/docs/docs/administration/high-availability/how-high-availability-works.md

 The last item in that list needs a deeper dive to understand.
 For this example, we have a cluster with three nodes, each with a task cap set to ten (10).
 Thus, making the HA cluster's total task capacity 30.
 There are 12 pending tasks in the queue and 10 active tasks.

-For a moment, assume all three nodes check the task queue at the same time.
-The prospective cluster workload ratio is 73.34% (12 pending tasks + 10 active tasks / 30 task capacity).
+Lets assume all three nodes check the task queue at the same time.
+The prospective cluster workload ratio is **73.34%** (12 pending tasks + 10 active tasks / 30 task capacity).

-- One node is currently processing eight tasks making the current node workload ratio 80% (8/10).
-While this node can pick up three more tasks, it will not because 80% > 73.34%.
+- One node is currently processing eight tasks making the current node workload ratio **80%** (8/10).
+While this node can pick up three more tasks, it will not because **80%** > 73.34%.
-- One node is currently processing three tasks making the current node workload ratio 30% (3/10).
+- One node is currently processing three tasks making the current node workload ratio **30%** (3/10).
 It can pick up seven more tasks but will only pick up five more tasks.
 It picks up tasks until its current node workload ratio is greater than the prospective cluster workload ratio.
 - One node is not processing any tasks.
 It will pick up all the remaining seven tasks.

 There are a few considerations this example did not take into account.